Building multiple Drupal 7 sites with 100 modules

 The Wellcome Trust is a biomedical research charity based in London.
 It was established in 1936 to fund research to improve human and animal health.
-They hired us to build their new online science magazine, Mosaic, and we knew Drupal was fit for purpose.
+They hired us to build their new online science magazine, Mosaic, and we knew Drupal 7 was fit for purpose.

 It was key that their team be proficient in Drupal by the end of the project.
 As a large organisation making a strategic commitment to a specific technology, you don't want to end up relying on external agencies.

-You may think building five sites in Drupal is no biggie, but these are fully responsive sites built by a team who were using version control in a continuous integration environment, working on Macs for the first time.
-Oh, and they were routinely knocking out entities rather than relying on nodes, which was impressive a year in.
+You may think building five sites in Drupal 7 was no biggie.
+But, these are fully responsive sites, utilising 100 modules, built by a team that was using version control in a continuous integration environment.
+Also, they were working on Macs for the first time.
+Oh, and they were routinely knocking out entities rather than relying on nodes.
+This was impressive a year in.
 In fact, we think Wellcome Trust now has one of the best in-house Drupal teams in London.

 We were interested in the technical and client-relationship aspects of this project as it had a content dimension that made it stand out from a purely technical job.
 The mutual sharing and adoption of project management techniques were a great bonus.

 We were asked to conduct performance tests on the Wellcome Trust Mosaic site after real content had been created, reporting on any shortcomings and areas of concern and comparing the results with that of the previous test conducted on dummy data.

 We used the monitoring system New Relic, which was already installed on the two production servers for detailed monitoring during the tests.